Africa orientale, Somalia, fazioni, Usa Nyt 06-06-06

 Qanyare Afrah, who was national

-minister; Muse Sudi Yalahow, commerce minister; Botan Isse Alin, demobilization minister; and
+security minister; Muse Sudi Yalahow, commerce minister; Botan Isse Alin, demobilization minister; and

 Omar Mohamed Mohamud, religious